 Current identification and proof of address must be provided to complete the application for a Library card.
-Applications are available at the Library and on the Town website.
+Patrons can apply through the Library's catalog at francestown.biblionix.com, or on paper at the library.
 Patrons must notify the Library of any changes in address, phone number or e-mail address.